hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="ContractCreateTransactionBody"></a>

 ### ContractCreateTransactionBody
- Start a new smart contract instance.
-After the instance is created, the ContractID for it is in the receipt, or can be retrieved with a GetByKey query, or by asking for a Record of the transaction to be created, and retrieving that.
-The instance will run the bytecode stored in the given file, referenced either by FileID or by the transaction ID of the transaction that created the file.
-The constructor will be executed using the given amount of gas, and any unspent gas will be refunded to the paying account.
-Constructor inputs come from the given constructorParameters.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |